lanecodes/agrosuccess-graph/README.md

 ### [Unreleased]

+#### 2 - 2020-07-03 - Update land-cover type code aliases

+The enum which we used to use to map between land-cover type aliases and numerical codes found in the Millington, 2009 supplementary materials turned out to not correspond to the land cover state codes used in Table 4.1 of James' thesis as first thought.
+Here we correct for that mistake.

+##### ADDED

+- New enum in `constants.py` called `MillingtonPaperLct` which encodes the corrected mapping between numerical codes in the long table in the supplementary materials of Millington et al. 2009 and the name of land-cover states.
+- Analytical scripts made to check consistency between `MillingtonPaperLct` and the long transition rule table are included in `scripts/check_lct_codes.py` and `scripts/summarise_millington_table.py`, as well as notes in `data/raw/millington-land-cover-state-codes.csv`.

+##### CHANGED

+- The enum in `constants.py` which was called `MillingtonLct` has been renamed to `MillingtonThesisLct`.
+This contains the land-cover state code mapping used in the thesis.
+- References to `MillingtonLct` in `repurpose_trans_rules_agrosuccess.py`,
+  `clean_millington_trans_table.py` changed to refer to `MillingtonPaperLct`.

 #### 1 - 2020-05-20 - Remove machine-generated succession Cypher files

 An older version of [Cymod](https://github.com/lanecodes/cymod) (before v0.0.3) produced machine generated cypher files based on the Millington succession rules table.
 These were written to `/views/succession` and placed under version control in `3e9c481` on 2018-05-01.